400k+

 engineers

-QA engineers design and execute testing strategies that catch bugs before your users do.
-Companies hire them to ship faster with confidence, not just more testing.
-Here's what they can help you with when you hire through Revelo:
+QA developers design and execute testing strategies that catch bugs before users do.
+Here's what Revelo QA developers can help engineering teams build:

-Build end-to-end and integration test suites using Cypress, Playwright, or Selenium that run reliably in CI.
-Our engineers write tests that are fast, stable, and actually catch regressions — not the flaky kind teams learn to ignore.
+Revelo engineers build end-to-end and integration test suites using Cypress, Playwright, or Selenium that run reliably in CI.
+They write tests that are fast, stable, and actually catch regressions.

 CI/CD Test Integration

-Wire automated tests into your deployment pipeline so nothing ships without passing a quality gate.
-Our engineers configure parallel test execution, smart test splitting, and failure reporting that gives developers actionable feedback in minutes.
+Revelo engineers wire automated tests into deployment pipelines so nothing ships without passing a quality gate.
+That includes configuring parallel test execution, smart test splitting, and failure reporting that gives developers actionable feedback in minutes.

-Simulate real-world traffic with tools like k6, JMeter, or Artillery to find bottlenecks before launch.
-Our engineers design load tests that mirror actual usage patterns and produce results your team can act on.
+Revelo engineers simulate real-world traffic with tools like k6, JMeter, or Artillery to find bottlenecks before launch.
+They design load tests that mirror actual usage patterns and produce results teams can act on directly.

 Manual Exploratory Testing

-Run structured exploratory testing sessions that find the bugs automation misses — edge cases, UX issues, and cross-device inconsistencies.
-Our engineers bring a tester's mindset that complements your automated suite.
+Revelo engineers run structured exploratory testing sessions that find the bugs automation misses: edge cases, UX issues, and cross-device inconsistencies.
+They bring a tester's mindset that complements an automated suite.

-Define what to test, at which layer, and how to maintain it as your product evolves.
-Our engineers build testing pyramids that balance coverage with speed, so your suite stays useful instead of becoming technical debt.
+Revelo engineers define what to test, at which layer, and how to maintain it as a product evolves.
+They build testing pyramids that balance coverage with speed, so a suite stays useful instead of becoming technical debt.

 Time-to-Hire